bramblelab/bramblelab.github.io/_posts/2017-02-12-improvinged.markdown

 ### Team

 The team consisted of Improving Education's CEO Jarrod Bolte, with Cary Euwer serving as design lead and assisting with content.
-Bramble is honored to have been a part of Jarrod's innovative approach to teacher innovation and improvement science.
+Bramble is honored to have been a part of Jarrod's innovative approach to applying improvement science to teacher innovation.

 ### Early-Grade Literacy Toolkit